robinhenry/opfpy-papers/README.md

  * Start using Python for modelling power systems (Python > MATLAB!).

 ## Contributing
-I try to add the implementation of a new paper every week, but contributions are more than welcome!
+I try to add new implementations regularly, but contributions are more than welcome!

-I also keep a list of papers that I intend to implement in the near future [here](#future-implementations).
+I also keep a list of papers that I would like to implement in the future [here](#future-implementations).
 If you would like to implement any of those, or propose a non-listed paper, feel free to email me at robin@robinxhenry.com.
 Alternatively, you can also submit a [Pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

 ## Current Implementations
 These paper implementations are classified into different categories and then organized in chronological order.